Exlll/ConfigLib/README.md

 #### Missing values

 When a configuration file is read, values that correspond to a configuration element might be missing.
-That can happen, for example, when somebody deleted that field from the configuration file, when the definition of a configuration or record type is changed, or when the `NameFormatter` that was used to create that file is replaced.
+That can happen, for example, when somebody deleted that value from the configuration file, when you add configuration elements to your configuration type, or when the `NameFormatter` that was used to create that file is replaced.

 In such cases, fields of configuration types keep the default value you assigned to them and record